eclipse-jkube/jkube-images/README.md

 # Eclipse JKube Images

-This repository contains some of the container images used by [Eclipse JKube](https://github.com/eclipse/jkube).
+This repository hosts part of the container images used by [Eclipse JKube](https://github.com/eclipse/jkube).

 These images are available on [Quay.io](https://quay.io/organization/jkube)